Unraveling the Controversy: Who Really Invented Email?

 In 2009, he was employed as a senior scientist for Computer Systems Modelling at India’s Council for Scientific and Industrial Research (CSIR), where he attempted something without fear of failing.

-The accusations of Tomlinson have since emerged since the Smithsonian news about Ayyadurai, and since then, he has been subject to personal and even racist attacks.
+The accusations of Tomlinson have emerged since the Smithsonian news about Ayyadurai, and since then, he has been subject to personal and even racist attacks.

 The Rise of EMAIL

-The rise of the email was established in the late 1970s when V.A.
-Shiva Ayyadurai was given a project by the University of Medicine and Dentistry of New Jersey (UMDNJ) and Dr. Leslie P. Michelson to program a software that replicated the features of an interoffice, inter-organizational paper mail system.
-Ayyadurai wanted the interface of his program to be simple enough so that no expertise in computer systems was needed for a person to be able to use it efficiently.
+Michelson to program software replicating the features of an interoffice, inter-organizational paper mail system.
+Ayyadurai wanted the interface of his program to be simple enough so that no expertise in computer systems was needed for a person to use it efficiently.

 He initially thought of the software similar to how a digitized version of sorting through physical mail works, including features like Inbox, Outbox, Drafts, Memo (To, From, Date, Subject, body, Cc, Bcc:), Attachments, Folders, Compose, Forward, Reply, Address Book, Groups, Return Receipt, and Sorting.
 Eventually, his EchoMail program was patented in 1982 with all these features intact, which was notably the first to use BCC, CC, To, and From fields.

-He also gained attention from his international employers, such as India’s Council for Scientific and Industrial Research (CSIR), when he pushed boundaries and attempted something without fear of failing.
-From there, he established the technology company Millennium Cybernetics in 1994, which focused primarily on the emergence of cybernetics – the combination of both organic and synthetic systems, essentially visualizing the connection between them.
+From there, he established the technology company Millennium Cybernetics in 1994, which focused primarily on the emergence of cybernetics – the combination of organic and synthetic systems, essentially visualizing the connection between them.

 The Accusations Against Ray Tomlinson